 “After this the pain was even more excruciating and it was impossible for Voltaire to urinate.
 He was not a model patient.
 He shouted and screamed, writhed and groaned, blamed everyone for murdering him.”

-The Count of Lally was a French general who had been defeated by the British in three separate battles during the Seven Years’ War.
-Because of these defeats, Frenchmen charged him with treason and executed him.
+The Count of Lally was a French general who had been defeated by the British in three separate battles during the Seven Years’ War, the same war where Madame Tussaud‘s father had his jaw blown away and died.
+Because of these French defeats, Frenchmen charged the Count with treason and executed him.
 While Voltaire was on his death-bed, he learned that Lally’s sentence had been repealed.
-This victory caused Voltaire to rally long enough to dictate a letter to Madame Tollendal stating, “I see that the King is just; I die content.”
+This victory caused him to rally long enough to dictate a letter to Madame Tollendal stating, “I see that the King is just; I die content.”

-It was around this same time, the Abbé Gaultier visited and brought with him Jean-François Faydit de Terssac, the curate of Saint Sulpice.
-Terssac approached the dying man and asked whether he had faith in Jesus Christ.
-Voltaire was silent and gave no answer, which caused someone who believed Voltaire did believe in Jesus Christ to think that perhaps Voltaire had not heard and cried in his ear, “Here is the Abbé Gaultier, your confessor.”
+It was around this same time, the Abbé Gaultier visited before Voltaire’s death and brought with him Jean-François Faydit de Terssac, the curate of Saint Sulpice.
+Terssac approached Voltaire and asked whether he had faith in Jesus Christ.
+Voltaire was silent and gave no answer, which caused him to surmise that Voltaire did believe in Jesus Christ and he thought that perhaps Voltaire had not heard and so he cried in his ear again, “Here is the Abbé Gaultier, your confessor.”

 To everyone’s astonishment the delirious Voltaire revived and replied, “The Abbé Gaultier, my confessor; pray make my compliments to him.”
 Then Terssac was announced and Voltaire raised himself and extended his hand.
 Terssac asked, “Sir, do you acknowledge the divinity of Jesus Christ?”
 “For the love of God, do not mention that man’s name,” was Voltaire’s response.
-At that the two clerics departed, and shortly thereafter on 30 May 1778, at 11pm Voltaire died peacefully in what his niece described as “going out like a candle.”
+At that point the two clerics departed, and shortly thereafter on 30 May 1778, at 11pm Voltaire’s death came peacefully in what his niece described as him “going out like a candle.”

-Voltaire’s deist beliefs and his constant criticism of the Church meant there was to be no Christian burial.
+After Voltaire’s death because of his deist beliefs and his constant criticism of the Church it meant there was to be no Christian burial.
 Instead, it was planned that his body would be interred in Ferney, the spot that was Voltaire’s home from 1759 to 1778 and located in the Ain department in eastern France.
 He was to be entombed next to his library in the bathhouse.